metafacture/metafacture-core/README.md

 - `decompress_concatenated`: Flags whether to use decompress concatenated file compression.
 - `encoding`: Sets the encoding used to open the resource.
 - `expected_columns`: Sets number of expected columns; lines with different number of columns are ignored.
 Set to `-1` to disable the check and allow arbitrary number of columns.
 (Default: `2`)
+- `ignore_pattern`: Sets the pattern which determines whether a line should be ignored.
 - `key_column`: Defines the column to be used for keys.
 Uses zero index.
 (Default: `0`)
 - `value_column`: Defines the column to be used for values.
 Uses zero index.
 (Default: `1`)